psu-libraries/contentdmtools/readme.md

   * [Batch re-OCRing items](https://git.psu.edu/digipres/contentdm/tree/master/batchReOCR)

 ## PowerShell Scripts
 To run Powershell scripts, you need to first run a command to allow them.
-To do this, you will need to open Powershell with Privilege Guard and run the following command: `Set-ExecutionPolicy RemoteSigned`.
+To do this, you will need to open Powershell with Privilege Guard and run the following command: `Set-ExecutionPolicy Unrestricted`.